What Is Proctitis?

 Imaging (if needed)

-Ultrasound or CT scans to rule out deeper complications beyond the rectum.
+Ultrasound or CT it to eliminate further complications under the rectum.

 Frequently Asked Questions